 Make sure you water the grass regularly, especially when it’s hot and dry and it can be several times a day during the first week after you first plant the plugs.

 Once your lawn is well established, you don’t need to water is so often.
-It usually goes dormant during winter and fall, so it doesn’t need much maintenance during these seasons.
+St. Augustine usually goes dormant during winter and fall, so it doesn’t need much maintenance during these seasons.

 - Control weeds effectively